Living the Confused Expatriate Life, Part 2

 Exhibit A: In order to obtain my Qatar Residency Permit (RP), I had to go through a medical screening.
 Mainly an X-ray of the chest for TB screening and two different blood tests.
-For those sponsored under employment, the company pays in advance for the fees or refunds you for it while all others usually pay upfront during their appointment.
+For those sponsored by an employer, the company pays in advance for the fees or refunds you for it while all others usually pay upfront during their appointment.
 If you are born in Qatar, you don’t go through this lovely experience.

 Throughout the short drive to the clinic I kept thinking what the hell was her intention giving me that booklet?
 Am I as good as dead?
 Or did she just run out of “Prayers for the Living” booklets?

 Exhibit B: I finally found a nice little apartment, comfortable for myself and my little devil child, Ms. Doha, in a brand new gated community.
 Upon registering and signing, it was brought to the attention of the gentleman handling my application that the contract would be under my happy name.